inukshuk/bibtex-ruby/README.md

 Usage
 -----

 It is very easy to use BibTeX-Ruby.
-You can use the class method `BibTeX::Bibliography.open` to open a '.bib' file.
-Normally, BibTeX-Ruby will discard all content outside of regular BibTeX elements; however, if you wish to include everything, simply add `:include => [:meta_comments]` to your invocation of `BibTeX::Bibliography.open`.
+You can use the top level utility methods `BibTeX.open` and `BibTeX.parse` to open a '.bib' file or to parse a string containing BibTeX contents.
+Normally, BibTeX-Ruby will discard all text outside of regular BibTeX elements; however, if you wish to include everything, simply add `:include => [:meta_comments]` to your invocation of `BibTeX.open` or `BibTeX.parse`.

 Once BibTeX-Ruby has parsed your '.bib' file, you can easily access individual entries.
 For example, if your bibliography object `bib` contained the following entry: